-Students must complete Calculus and English prior to the start of their junior year and Calculus-based physics prior to the start of their senior year.
+Students must complete calculus and English prior to the start of their junior year and calculus-based physics prior to the start of their senior year.

-Naval Science Courses
+Naval Science Course Requirements

 The following are the required courses for all midshipmen, both Navy and Marine Corps (except where noted).
-They are taught by the Unit’s officers, and often must be taken in addition to a normal collegiate course load.
+They are taught by the unit’s officers, and often must be taken in addition to a normal collegiate course load.

 - Intro to Naval Science

 - Navigation (Navy only)

 - Leadership & Ethic